 Which Is Better?

-As you can plainly see, there is more to accurately pricing a roof that will last decades than a simple “per-square-foot” cost.
-In addition to using Market-Sourced pricing as the very first step in Quality Control (for example, the requirement to use new flashings instead of reusing the old), it’s clear that Market-Sourced pricing is the only way to avoid change orders during construction.
+Overall, market-sourced is the better option.
+There is more to accurately pricing a roof that will last decades than a simple “per-square-foot” cost.
+In addition to using market-sourced pricing as the very first step in quality control (for example, the requirement to use new flashings instead of reusing the old), this type of pricing is the only way to avoid change orders during construction.

 Address Options Early